-Your POLARIS vehicle has a spark arrester that was designed for onroad and off-road operation.
-It is required that this spark arrester remain installed and functional when the vehicle is operated.
+Your POLARIS vehicle has a spark arrester that was tested and qualified to be in accordance with the USFS standard 5100-1C.
+Federal law requires that this spark arrester be installed and functional when the vehicle is operated on public lands.